ACMILabs/static-museum-audio-guide/readme.md

 The guide will work best with 128kbps 16-bit 44.1khz MP3 files.

 There is also a simple page at `/connected` as a landing page if you are using Captive Network WiFi pages.
-Redirect post login pages to this page, and the link with `target="_system"` should make the link open in Safari on iOS devices.
+Redirect post login pages to this page, and the anchor tags with `target="_system"` should make the links open in Safari on iOS devices.

 ## Getting Started

-1. Follow the instructions on the Jekyll site for an overview of working with Jekyll.
+1. Follow the instructions on the [Jekyll](http://jekyllrb.com/) site to install Jekyll static site generator on your local dev machine.
 2. Clone this repo and run `jekyll serve`, to see a sample version of the web app.
 3. In the `stops` directory, create numbered markdown files for all the stops in your audio guide.
-4. Each audio guide is just a Page in Jekyll terms, using a layout called `episode`.
+4. Each audio guide stop is just a page in Jekyll terms, using a layout called `episode`.
-5. Meta-data should be added to the stop of each audio guide stop as follows:
+5. Meta-data should be added to the top of each audio guide stop as follows:
   - `layout` - this should be set to `episode`
   - `permalink` - the default structure is `/stops/1` (replace the number with the desired permalink)
   - `type` - set this to `stop` - type is used for generating the slide down menus